What are Residential Home Inspections?

 The home-buying process can be confusing and stressful.
 Not only do you need to consider things such as price and location, you also have to worry about whether the house itself has any major problems that could become costly surprises down the road.

 At McCabe Home Inspection Services, it’s our job to look for those problems for you.
-The Home Inspection is an unbiased, professional assessment of the condition of the house.
-It provides you an expert opinion and professional report on the condition of the physical structure and various systems within a house.
+Our Residential Home Inspections are an unbiased, professional assessment of the condition of the house.
+It provides you with an expert opinion and professional report on the condition of the physical structure and various systems within a house.
 Giving you peace of mind on what is likely the largest purchase you’ll ever make.

 In order to prepare the report, an inspector must conduct a visual inspection of the house.
-The inspection process typically takes about 2-3 hours to complete.
+Residential home inspections typically take about 2-3 hours to complete.
 This of course may vary, according to the size and condition of the home.
 We strongly encourage you to be present during the inspection.
 This will give you a chance to ask questions and become familiar with the systems of the home.

 Our goal is to discover and inform you of anything we find that might affect your purchase decision.
 We’ll tell you about any problems we find, and make repair recommendations.
 We’ll also inform you of what maintenance tasks are required to keep the home and its systems in top condition.

-If the property is vacant at time of inspection verify prior to the inspection that all utilities are on and A/C, refrigerator and water heater should be turned on 24 hrs prior to inspection and set at normal running temperatures.
+If the property is vacant at the time of inspection verify prior to the inspection that all utilities are on and A/C, refrigerator, and water heater should be turned on 24 hrs prior to inspection and set at normal running temperatures.

 This typically includes: